 Conditions Governing Use

-As this collection shows, in the past, the American Indian Movement and several American Indian tribes, such as the Seminole Nation of Oklahoma, have protested the practice by many athletic teams of using Native American likenesses.
-The Seminole Tribe of Florida, however, has approved the portrayal of Osceola.
-In 2003, Max Osceola, Acting Chief of the Tribe said that "members of the Seminole Tribe do not consider it derogatory, demeaning, or insulting, and they don't look it as a mascot, but rather a representation of the Seminole Tribe."
-FSU has always enjoyed a close relationship with the Seminole Tribe of Florida, as shown by its respect and admiration for the Seminole people.
+The American Indian Movement and American Indian tribes such as the Seminole Nation of Oklahoma have protested athletic teams using American Indian likenesses.
+In 2003, Max Osceola, Acting Chief of the Seminole Tribe of Florida said that "members of the Seminole Tribe do not consider it derogatory, demeaning, or insulting, and they don't look at it as a mascot, but rather a representation of the Seminole Tribe."

 Language of Materials